MicrosoftDocs/azure-docs/articles/synapse-analytics/metadata/database.md

 ## Manage a Spark created database

-To manage Spark created databases you need to use Apache Spark pools.
+To manage Spark created databases, you need to use Apache Spark pools.
 For example, create or delete it through a Spark pool job.

 Objects in synchronized databases cannot be modified from serverless SQL pool.